 What Is Wearing Ease?

-Now, ‘wearing ease’ is the difference between being unable to move in the moulage to now being just comfortable enough to move.
-The adding in of pattern ease known as ‘wearing ease’ changes the name from moulage to block / sloper and means that the person wearing it can now wear this rather basic garment, and would be able to move their neck, arms and legs, and twist slightly at the waist.
+Is the difference between being unable to move in the moulage to now being just comfortable enough to move.
+The adding in of pattern ease known as ‘wearing ease’ changes the name from moulage to block – or sloper – and means that the person wearing it can now wear this rather basic garment, and would be able to move their neck, arms and legs, and twist slightly at the waist.

-If wearing ease is the difference between a moulage and a block or sloper, what then is the difference between a block / sloper and a pattern?
-Design ease!
+If wearing ease is the difference between a moulage and a block or sloper, what then is the difference between a sloper and a pattern?

 What Is Design Ease?

-Those classic items such as tee’s, basic pants and shirts are considered to be basics when it comes to fashion, and typically they would have wearing ease added.
+Those basic items we buy and wear, such as tee’s, basic pants and shirts are considered to be basics when it comes to fashion, and typically they have wearing ease added.
 This makes them easier to create as patterns, reproduce in fabric and sell as basics.

 The shapes are simple, are often sold in generic sizing – XS/S/M/L/XL – and the only way to create something more unique from these basic sewing patterns would be to use an interesting fabric.

-Then there are the fashion items.
-With added design ease, style-lines and details to take them from basic to fashionable, based on current trends.
+Then there are the fashion items which will have added design ease, style-lines and details to take them from basic to fashionable, based on current trends.
 These fashion items that won’t necessarily stand the test of time, appearing dated within a few seasons.

 Finally there are those occasions when fashion items – using lots of design ‘pattern ease’ – have been created so often over the seasons that they slip over to becoming a classic.